Photuris pensylvanica: Description

-P. pensylvanica is a somewhat flattened beetle 11 mm to 15 mm in length.
+P. pensylvanica is a somewhat flattened beetle 8 millimeters to 11 millimeters in length.
 Its primary color is black, but it has two bright red eyespots on its thorax, as well as yellow edging on its thorax and wing cases and usually a lengthwise yellow stripe partway down the center of each of the latter.
 The species is carnivorous, feeding mostly on insects but also on other invertebrates, such as land snails and earthworms.
 The terminal segments of its abdomen are white-yellow and glow greenish-yellow when the insect manifests its bioluminescence.
 The females of this species, like those of other members of the genus, lure males of other species by imitating their flash patterns in order to prey on them.

+This species is often confused with others of the Photuris versicolor complex, and can be distinguished by the dot-dash flash pattern, shorter-than average antennae, and smaller stature.

 Geographic range

-P. pensylvanica resides in tidal wetalnds in Delaware and Maryland.
-It is possible that it is also extant in Pennsylvania, New York, New Jersey, and the District of Columbia.
-However, it has not been reliably sighted in those areas since the 1960s.
+P. pensylvanica resides in tidal wetlands in Delaware and Maryland.
+It has been previously reported in Pennsylvania, New York, New Jersey, and the District of Columbia: as far south as North Carolina and as far west as Tennessee.
 Reports of the species from Canada are likely erroneous.